 What about other types of cleansers?
 Avoid the use of cleansing creams that are tissued off.
 This type leaves a residue of oil and creates a barrier that doesn’t allow for absorption of active ingredients in your serums and moisturizers, which will prevent them from working at their full potential.
 Some of these are made with petrolatum or mineral oil, which are not healthy for the skin.
 I’m also not a fan of using cleansing oils for the same reason.
 They leave unnecessary residue on the skin.

 Are cleansing wipes okay to cleanse the face?
 No. I believe they are not the best choice for healthy skin.
 Why?
 Cleansing wipes don’t effectively clean the skin.
-Instead they just smear dirt, bacteria, oil and makeup across it.
+Instead, they just smear dirt, bacteria, oil, and makeup across it.
 Essentially, it is like applying cleanser to your face and then not washing it off.
-The cleansing agents are designed to breakdown debris, but it’s the rinsing action from water that actually removes it.
+The cleansing agents are designed to break down debris, but it’s the rinsing action from water that actually removes it.
 They are easy and convenient, but nothing will ever be as effective as proper cleansing with water.

 What about using a sonic facial brush, such as Clarisonic?
 I definitely have an opinion on this.
 Simply put, a sonic cleansing brush has a similar action on the face as a facial scrub.
-It’s uses bristles (instead of beads or grains) to lift off dead skin cell buildup and any possible makeup that could be attached to those cells.
+It’s using bristles (instead of beads or grains) to lift off dead skin cell buildup and any possible makeup that could be attached to those cells.
 The companies that make these brushes suggest you one every time you cleanse, but common sense implies that using a facial scrub twice a day would be way too much, right?
-Exfoliating too much causes a whole host of problems that are not helping your skin AT ALL.
+Exfoliating too often causes a whole host of problems that are not helping your skin AT ALL.
 You can read all of my thoughts about this here.